humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-20-speed-up-your-javascript-part-2.md

         }
     }

-Thinking back to your computer science days, you&#8217;ll probably remember that bubble sort is one of the least efficient sorting algorithms.
+Thinking back to your computer science days, you'll probably remember that bubble sort is one of the least efficient sorting algorithms.
 The problem is for every *n* items in the array, there must be *n<sup>2</sup> * loop iterations.
-This processing can take forever if there&#8217;s a large amount of array items.
-The comparison and swap operation done during the inner loop is actually quite simple, it&#8217;s just the number of times that it&#8217;s repeated in sequence that causes the problem.
+This processing can take forever if there's a large amount of array items.
+The comparison and swap operation done during the inner loop is actually quite simple, it's just the number of times that it's repeated in sequence that causes the problem.
 This can cause the browser to grind to a halt and, potentially, result in the long-running script dialog.

 A couple years ago, fellow Yahoo Julien Lecomte wrote a post entitled,
 [Running CPU Intensive JavaScript Computations in a Web Browser][2], in which he described how to break up large JavaScript operations into several parts.
 One of his clearest examples was refactoring a bubble sort into multiple steps, each of which executes a single trip through the array.
-I&#8217;ve augmented his code somewhat, but the approach remains the same:
+I've augmented his code somewhat, but the approach remains the same:

     function bubbleSort(array, onComplete){